VadymCov/IN-development/README.md

-# H1 There is nothing here yet, but I am working on a project,and the description git addis definitely being prepared 😎git init
+# H1 There is nothing here yet, but I am working on a project,and the description definitely being prepared 😎